-Here we are at the threshold of 2005.
+Here we are at the threshold of a new year.
 If you are anything like me (and I pray that you have NOT been cursed with TOO much of this particular blessing) you may be considering a New Year’s resolution or two for the coming year.
 STOP!
 Don’t do it!
 Why set yourself up for failure?
 After all, many of us have made these same resolutions before only to be right back where we started.
 Like ants marching around the rim of a glass, the territory looks hauntingly familiar, and nothing but the date has changed.

 WILLPOWER IS WON’T POWER

 Willpower doesn’t work.
 Try this.
 Find a rubber band – go ahead – get one out of the kitchen drawer – I know you have one.
 Now stretch it between your hands, pulling it as far apart as you can without breaking it.
 Now, hold it there for the next 365 days . . .
 THAT is what it is like to set and keep a New Year’s resolution.
 (For those of you are still holding the rubber band stretched between your hands – you can stop now.)
 Eventually we snap back into who we are.

 TRYING IS NICE, INTENTIONS ARE NICE, . . .
 BUT RESULTS ARE BETTER